 A remorse apology could sound something like, “I am sorry for (specific behavior).
 I recognize that I hurt you and I feel remorse for (specific behavior).”
 Here, the apologizer apologizes for their specific behavior that hurt the other person and expresses remorse for the injury inflicted upon them.

 Using the car accident example above, a remorse apology would sound like this: “I am sorry for not paying attention while I was driving, getting distracted, and hitting your car.
 I recognize that by not paying attention while driving, I hurt you.
 I feel remorse for putting you in pain and am very sorry.”

-Unlike a remorse apology, a regret apology means that the apologizer does not acknowledge their behavior hurt another, but believes their hurtful behavior was wrong.
-This apology is typically used when someone believes the action they took was the right thing to do, but is remorseful for the hurt their action has imposed upon others.
+Unlike a remorse apology, a regret apology means that the apologizer does not acknowledge their behavior was wrong, but does recognize the behavior hurt someone.
+This apology is typically used when someone believes the action they took was the right thing to do, but is remorseful for the hurt their action imposed upon others.

 An example that Robinson (2019) presents is a doctor who gives a shot to a child.
-The doctor may feel bad about the pain and fear the child feels in receiving the shot, but knows that the shot will help protect the child from disease in the long-term and therefore feel justified in their actions.
+The doctor may feel bad about the pain and fear the child feels in receiving the shot, but knows that the shot will help protect the child from disease in the long-term and therefore feels justified in his actions.

-Giving an empathy apology means that the apologizer rejects that their behavior injured another and does not believe their behavior was wrong.
+Giving an empathy apology means that the apologizer does not believe that their behavior directly injured another and does not believe their behavior was wrong.
 This apology is utilized primarily for its namesake—empathy.
 In this case, the apologizer wants to show compassion and care to someone suffering, even if they did not contribute to the event that led to their suffering.